Each time you shop via my links you support my small business and we are honored to have you as part of our quilting family!

 National Florida Day is Wednesday January 25, 2023!
 I am going to try to release the State blocks on their National day throughout 2023!

 This is a revisit of the block I made last year.
 In 2022 I modified this block to be 12 1/2″ unfinished and I made it with templates that needed to be printed.
 In 2023, I making this block at actual size, which is 15″ x 17.25″ and is not square, but a hexagon shape.
 I make this 2023 block without templates, and I show you how to cut the pieces and put them together to make this one of a kind block.
 If you would like to make this block with me, click below to grab the free templates and rotary cutting instructions from our Free Resource Library.

-4 fat quarters of your choice.
+3 fat quarters of your choice.
 I am part of the Fat Quarter Shop Hoffman Batik of the Month club and my batik’s accumulate so that is how I got my fabrics for my blocks.
 For the 2023 blocks chose the colors of Key Lime pie and boy did I want some Key Lime Pie from Publix while I was making this block!

 Step 1 – Grab the templates and cut your strips!

 The following strips will need to be cut for each of the templates.